Sahuaro Ranch: Bartlett era (1880 - 1913)

 or 25932 hec and 2559.5 m2) and named it named Sahuaro Ranch.
 There he planted large citrus and pecan orchards.
 Even though he never lived permanently at Sahuaro Ranch, Bartlett took an active role in its development and had various buildings and residences built for the people who worked there and for his family.
 He hired superintendents to manage his ranch operations.

 In 1881, the first structure in what was to become the ranch was built.
 It was an adobe house which served as the residence and office of Stephen H. Campbell, the first superintendent to manage the ranch.
 In 1895, the superintendent's residence was moved to the main house of the ranch and the adobe house was used to house the ranch employees.
 Bartlett had his hired hands plant figs and other fruit orchards, vineyards and alfalfa.

 Other structures which were built on the ranch in the 1890s were the Foreman's House, the blacksmith shop and the horse barn.
 The Fruit Packing House, the largest packing house in the Salt River Valley, was built in 1891.

 The farm animals raised in the ranch included cows, bulls and hogs.
 Between 500 and 1,000 hogs were raised in the ranch in the 1890s.
 Horses and mules were used to pull orchard wagons, mowers, rakes and other farming equipment.

 The Guest House was built in 1898.
 When Bartlett's youngest son was stricken with tuberculosis while living in Chicago, his doctor recommended that he move to a warmer climate.
 Bartlett had the guest house building designed to accommodate the needs and comforts of his son and family.

 In 1901, Bartlett had a pump house built for an oil-fired electrical generator.
 The pump house provided electricity to his ranch buildings with the help of a pump water.
 By 1905, the first automobiles were used in the ranch and Bartlett had a garage built to store his wagons and autos.

 Bradshaw (1913 - 1927) and Smith (1927 - 1977) eras

 In 1913, Peter E. Bradshaw purchased the ranch, and planted long-staple cotton in 1915.

 In 1927, Richard W. Smith purchased the ranch and planted large citrus and pecan orchards.

 In 1928, Smith built a dairy barn and raised dairy cows commercially.
 The milk from the cows was sold in bulk and shipped to local dairies in cans.

 Richard W. Smith died in 1944.
 His son, Richard S. Smith, inherited the farm and established a retail dairy on the ranch, known as the Sahuaro Jersey Dairy Milk House.

+In the early 1960s, 120 acres of the ranch were sold to develop the Glendale Community College campus.